RULES

 1. All members are required to conform to the rules and to all regulations promulgated from time to time, governing the activities of the Club.

-2. A copy of the Constitution and the rules governing the activities of the Club shall be given to all members.
+2. A copy of the Constitution and the rules governing the activities of the Club will be on the Club website.

 3. Membership and Subscriptions;